 For Test frequency: Considering that Non-SUL carrier should have no impact on SUL carrier testing results, for any SUL configurations, Mid range is chosen as default for Non-SUL carrier.
 Select the same test frequency in corresponding single carrier test cases for SUL carrier.

-For Test SCS: Considering only 15 kHz SCS is supported for SUL bands, it’s reasonable to select 15 kHz SCS for SUL carrier and Non-SUL carrier regardless of SUL configurations.
+For Test SCS: Considering lowest supported SCS can obtain minimum guardband and maximum spectrum utilization, and only 15 kHz SCS is supported for SUL band in SUL configurations, it’s reasonable to select 15 kHz SCS for SUL carrier and lowest supported SCS for Non-SUL carrier regardless of SUL configurations.

 For Test channel bandwidths: Under the limit of 15 kHz SCS, only the lowest channel bandwidth is supported for current Non-SUL bands in SUL configurations, which are band n78 and n79.
 Select the lowest channel bandwidth that support 15kHz SCS for Non-SUL carrier.
 Select the same test channel bandwidths as in corresponding single carrier test cases for SUL carrier.